Seiberg-Witten curves with O7$^\pm$-planes: Comparison between and O7+ and O7-+8D7's

 where we set the mass parameters to be the same, $M=\widetilde{M}$, and hence the SU(2) character $\chi_1=M^2+M^{-2}$ is equivalent to that in \eqref{eq:Deltafrozen}.
-Notice also that the double discriminant $\Delta_{{\rm O7}^+}$ is expressed as $\Delta_{\rm phys} \Delta_{\rm unphys}$, which appears to be a common structure that the double discriminant for the Seiberg-Witten curves obtained from a 5-brane with an O7$^+$-plane possesses the unphysical part $\Delta_{\rm unphys}$, as discussed in section \ref{sec:SU2anti-decouples} for decoupling antisymmetric matter of SU(2) gauge theory as well as in section \ref{sec:equiSU3+1AS} or, in particular, in Appendix \ref{app:SU3+1AS=1F} for equivalence between SU($3)+1\mathbf{AS}$ and SU($3)+1\mathbf{F}$.
+Notice also that the double discriminant $\Delta_{{\rm O7}^+}$ is expressed as $\Delta_{\rm phys} \Delta_{\rm unphys}$, which appears to be a common structure that the double discriminant for the Seiberg-Witten curves obtained from a 5-brane with an O7$^+$-plane possesses the unphysical part $\Delta_{\rm unphys}$, as discussed in section \ref{sec:SU2anti-decouples} and in particular, in Appendix \ref{app:SU2+1AS}, for decoupling antisymmetric matter of SU(2) gauge theory as well as in section \ref{sec:equiSU3+1AS} and Appendix \ref{app:SU3+1AS=1F} for equivalence between SU($3)+1\mathbf{AS}$ and SU($3)+1\mathbf{F}$.
+We also give an interpretation of the physical part of the discriminant in this case in Appendix \ref{app:P2+1Adj}.

 Three cases that we considered in this subsection, the local $\mathbb{P}^2$ limit, equivalence for the massless case, and the same physical part for the double discriminant $\Delta_{\rm phys}$ with generic mass, provide strong and convincing evidence that two seemingly different expressions of the Seiberg-Witten curve for local $\mathbb{P}^2+1\mathbf{Adj}$, \eqref{eq:SW for P2 with an adj} and \eqref{eq:SWquadratic-P6+Adj}, are indeed equivalent.